“The shRNA is an artificial dsRNA loop or hairpin applicable in the gene silencing studies which rely on the mechanism of RNA interference.”

 Selection of the target gene;

-Construction of shRNA ranging from 19 to 27bp complementary to the gene of interest, although the 19bp shRNA will give the best results.
+Construction of shRNA ranging from 19 to 27 bps complementary to the gene of interest, although the 19bp shRNA will give the best results.

-In the next step, the shRNA expression vector is constructed either using oligonucleotide-based cloning method or PCR-based cloning method.
+In the next step, the shRNA expression vector is constructed either using the oligonucleotide-based cloning method or the PCR-based cloning method.

 Note: PCR based cloning method is widely used because of the accuracy and the speed of PCR amplification.
 Read more on PCR: A Complete Guide of the Polymerase Chain Reaction

-The lentivirus-mediated transduction is less toxic as compared to the AAS virus-mediated therapy, furthermore, it can also infect the diving as well the non-diving cells efficiently which another benefit of using it.
+The lentivirus-mediated transduction is less toxic as compared to the AAS virus-mediated therapy, it can also infect the diving as well the non-diving cells efficiently which another benefit of using it.

 Read our articles on real-time PCR: